A Welcoming Hub for Iraqi Culture and Community

 The Iraqi Canadian Society was proud to participate in Carassauga Festival 2023, continuing our tradition of celebrating Iraq’s rich cultural heritage.

-Following the festival, our team was invited to a special appreciation evening recognizing the efforts of participating organizations.
+Following the festival, our team was invited to a special appreciation evening that recognized the efforts of participating organizations.

 Honouring the Heart Behind the Pavilion: Volunteer & Sponsor Appreciation